5mdt/noise/README.md

 The 5mdt Noise Generator is a web-based application that generates different types of noises locally, including brown, white, and pink noise.
 It allows users to play these noises and control their volume.

 There is no tracking, ads or even cookies here.
-It's absolutely free to use and modify
+It's absolutely free to use and modify.

 ## Demo